 You don't have to go to college to be a success.
 Even if you go for awhile, you don't have to graduate to be a success.
 Here are just a few of the people who have become famous and/or successful without graduating from college and/or high school.

 R.F.
 “Rawley” Taplett, founder of R.F.
 Taplett Fruit & Cold Storage Company, multi-millionaire investor.
 Had only a high school diploma.

 Quentin Tarantino, movie director, producer, and screenwriter.
 A high school dropout.

 Benedikt Taschen, publisher of Taschen Books.
 At 18, he opened his first comic store.
 At 19, he founded Taschen Books, publisher of fine art books.
 As he noted, he saw no point in going to a university.

 Channing Tatum, actor.
-Dropped out of Glenville State College at the age of 18.
+Dropped out of Glenville State College at the age of 18 (after one semester).
 Became an actor after stints as a male dancer, construction worker, perfume spritzer, and model.

 Alfred Taubman, billionaire chairman of Sotheby, real estate investor, mall operator.
 Dropped out of the University of Michigan.
 Made his first fortune investing in shopping malls.
 Pledged a donation of $56 million to the University of Michigan in 2012.

 Jack Crawford Taylor, billionaire founder of Enterprise Rent-a-Car.
 Dropped out of Washington University to serve as a fighter pilot in the Navy during World War II.
 Sold cars after the war before starting a car leasing company.

 Noel Taylor, costume designer (stage and movies).
 Dropped out of school at the age of 16 to work in the theater, first as an actor.

 Zachary Taylor, U.S. president, general.
 Little formal schooling.
 Home schooled.
 Of the 43 people who served as president of the United States, 8 never went to college.